 Accountants help you make sense of your financial information so that you can understand it more completely and make fully informed financial decisions.
 Accountants typically do a greater deal of analysis of your financial affairs, set up your financial process to ensure everything is being recorded correctly, and complete your income tax return and financial statements.
 Accountants often give small businesses advice on their finances and can help you get your financial side in order with efficient systems in place.

-Accountants should be brought in early for consultation about how your business will operate, things to watch for and to ensure your books are set up correctly.
-After this, bookkeepers can help with the transactional aspects of your business to ensure all the information is entered correctly and in a timely manner to make it useful.
-An accountant can help you prepare your tax return and can be brought in to help your understand your overall financial situation or provide advice when you must make important or strategic financial decisions.
+Of course, these are generalizations.
+Many bookkeepers can do some accounting work, and many accountants may do bookkeeping work.
+Accountants should be brought in early for consultation about how your business operates, things to watch for, and to ensure your books are set up correctly.
+After this, bookkeepers come in to work with the transactional aspects of your business to ensure all the information is entered correctly and in a timely manner to make it useful.
+Your accountant prepares your tax return and helps your understand your overall financial situation or provides advice when you must make important or strategic financial decisions.